Personnel and Students

 4-1.
 Accommodations- Provided Upon Request

 Pregnant employees may request certain changes to their working environment to accommodate their pregnancy.
-Upon request, EWU will fulfill a pregnant employee’s request for:
+Upon request, EWU will provide reasonable accommodations to pregnant employees including:

 - Frequent, longer, or flexible restroom breaks